Releases: Baby / Bend or Break / Your Underground / No Return / Fake Virtue / Human Error

-Monokino has extensively toured the USA, Canada, China and the Netherlands and completed five consecutive tours of China and North America, visiting landmark festivals from China’s Strawberry Festival to SXSW in the US.
+Monokino has undertaken extensive tours across the USA, Canada, China, and the Netherlands, completing five consecutive tours of China and North America.
+They have performed at prominent festivals including China’s Strawberry Festival and SXSW in the US.

 “Baby” from Dutch wunderkind Monokino - It’s a sort of magic, really, one that derives from possessing both an insatiably primal dance juggernaut of a beat in stride with razor-sharp production values, and we’re here today to bring you exactly one such insta-classic." - StereoEmbers